Making innovative changes to events can take time, investment, some head-scratching and boldness.

 This combined technical singletrack, big climbs and tricky and sometimes, treacherous forest roads to create an epic, single lap of the forest.
 I rode tail end charlie on race day, not covering the whole 100 kilometres, but my legs were still jelly for a a week.

-Fast forward to last Labour Weekend to the most Whaka 100.
+Fast forward to last Labour Weekend to the most recent Whaka 100.

 In 2014, Tim and Belinda Farmer took over Nduro Events and have incrementally raised the bar even higher, as well as adding some very clever new touches.